 So you want to be non-monogamous.
-Maybe you’ve read about it, have a friend who is successfully living it, or maybe you’re brand spakin’ new - no pun intended - to the idea.
+Maybe you’ve read swinger stories, know swinger couples who are successfully living it, or maybe you’re brand spakin’ new - no pun intended - to the idea of non-monogamy.
 Whatever the case, there’s a lot of information to be found out there in the big, wide world - even more so on the world wide web - and not all of it is exactly accurate.
+For example, while some swinger stories highlight the benefits of non-monogamy, others tend to focus only on what can go wrong.
+Neither gives the whole picture and can lead to misconceptions.
 Whether you yourself are new to non-monogamous relationships, getting involved with someone who is new, or just ready for a refresher course, here are seven common myths about non-monogamous relationships and the facts that disprove them.

 Myth #1: Cheating represents a non-monogamous relationship